adarshsingh-1/interview-questions/JavaScript/advanced_question.md

 animateAll(animate);
 ```
 **Output**
+---
 animating apple
 animating banana
 animating kiwi

 #### Note

-TPromises help make asynchronous code more readable and manageable than using nested callbacks.
+Promises help make asynchronous code more readable and manageable than using nested callbacks.
 They are the basis for using async and await in modern JavaScript.

 ---
 ## 3. What is Async/Await in JavaScript?